10 mins read.

 If you put a glass down, it won’t move until you move it.
 Wouldn’t you like a mind like that, staying on whatever wise or blissful thought you want for as long as you want?!
 Eventually our mind of concentration becomes like Mount Meru, completely unmoved by the winds of conception.

-By the way, if this has inspired you to up your concentration game, it’s excellent timing because we are just around the corner from our traditional retreat month (January), and there are umpteen online retreats to choose from in January 2021.
-Never has it been easier!!
+By the way, if this has inspired you to up your concentration game, it’s excellent timing because we are just around the corner from our traditional retreat month (January), and there are umpteen online retreats to choose from in January 2023.
 I say more about retreat and list some of your options in this article: Doing meditation retreat.

 If you are new or kind of new, check out these hopefully practical articles for ways in which to get started in training in concentration using the breath, the clarity of the mind, or turning the mind to wood.
 And there is a free talk on learning to meditate live-streaming on New Year’s Day.